Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas: Preparations: Notions and Notation

-Here, we reuse the terminology defined for 1dpda's in Section \ref{sec:DFAs} and we do not intend to repeat the same kinds of definitions for $d$-lda's.
-The notation $\klda{d}$ is used for the family of all languages accepted by $d$-lda's.
+Here, we reuse the basic terminology introduced in Section \ref{sec:DFAs} for 1dpda's and we do not intend to restate similar definitions for $d$-lda's.
+The notation $\klda{d}$ is used for the family of all languages recognized by $d$-lda's.
 It is known that $\dcfl =\klda{2}$ \cite{PP15} and $\klda{d}\neq \klda{(d+1)}$ for any index $d\in\nat^{+}$ \cite{Hib67}.